Starfield: Demand-Aware Satellite Topology Design for Low-Earth Orbit Mega Constellations: Evaluation

 \subsubsection{Static Starfield}

-Although Starfield is a dynamic design applicable at any instant in time, it does not explicitly account for inter-satellite motion.
-To address this limitation, we introduce a simple static modification to the topology design.
-Since the dynamic behavior of the constellation arises primarily from inter-orbital satellite connections, we enforce a consistent one-to-one connection pattern (i.e., a bipartite assignment) between satellites in orbits.
-Specifically, satellite pairs that follow a given pattern—or its corresponding angular variant—are constrained to remain within communication range.
-Adhering to this pattern guarantees a static terrestrial view of the resulting topology.
-Formally, if we assign a sequential identifier to each satellite in orbit $O$, denoted by $O_i$, the selected pattern $p$ is defined as follows:
+Maintaining stability over time needs addressing inter-orbital distance variations.
+In \textit{static Starfield}, we consider a stable and homogeneous topology in which ISLs between satellite pairs are always in range and, therefore, do not require any reconfiguration over an orbital period.
+We enforce homogeneity by following the same local ISL connectivity pattern on all satellites within an orbit.
+We compute the static Starfield topology by selecting for each adjacent orbit pair a feasible connection pattern that minimizes the total induced link distances.
+Formally, assigning indices $O_i$ to satellites in orbit $O$, the pattern $p$ is defined as:

-where $N_S$ denotes the number of satellites per orbit, $D_f$ represents the distance function (Section~\ref{design:overview}) for flow $f$, $O$ and $O'$ are two desired orbits.
-Accordingly, for each orbit, the static topology is obtained by selecting, across all feasible patterns, the orbit-to-orbit pattern minimizing Equation~\ref{evaluation:results:static:pattern}, and its corresponding angular patterns.
+where $N_S$ denotes the number of satellites per orbit, $D_f$ the flow distance function (Section~\ref{design:overview}), and $O, O'$ the target orbits.

-Figure~\ref{evaluation:results:static:StretchCDFStatic} shows the cumulative distribution functions (CDFs) of the stretch factor under different traffic demand patterns for the static Starfield and two baselines, +Grid and Random.
-Starfield consistently outperforms both baselines across all four demand patterns, achieving up to a 20\% reduction in stretch factor relative to +Grid and up to a 50\% reduction relative to Random under distance-based demand.
+Figure~\ref{evaluation:results:static:StretchCDFStatic} shows the cumulative distribution functions (CDFs) of the stretch factor under different traffic demand patterns for the static Starfield and three baselines, +Grid, Motif, and Random.
+Starfield consistently outperforms both baselines across all four demand patterns, achieving up to a 20\% reduction in stretch factor relative to +Grid, up to a 40\% reduction relative to Motif, and up to a 50\% reduction relative to Random under distance-based demand.
 The performance gain diminishes as the traffic pattern becomes more uniform.
 In our simulation, highly populated cities are approximately uniformly distributed over the Earth, making the population-based demand pattern the most directionally uniform.
 In contrast, distance-based and hotspot traffic induce more concentrated, directional flows.
 As demand becomes increasingly uniform, Starfield’s advantage decreases, which can be attributed to flows arriving from a broader range of directions, making it infeasible to locally accommodate all directions efficiently.